 The Department is the busiest in this country with over 1,000 elective procedures performed annually.
 It is one of the few centres in the region to provide a comprehensive spectrum of bronchoscopic services.

 Our procedures are mainly performed in the Inpatient and Lung Endoscopy Centre (ILEC) on an outpatient basis.
 The ILEC houses the only endoscopy suite that is entirely reserved for bronschoscopic procedures in the nation.
+Our bronchoscopy suite is maintained at negative pressure to the surroundings, and with 12 air exchanges per hour, which makes it a legitimate airborne infection isolation room.

 Bronchoscopy is a procedure that allows your doctor to examine the airways using a bronchoscope (a thin flexible tube with a video camera attached to its end).
 Click on the video link below to learn more.